-The addition of finely ground paper to clay has been tried before but it is only recently that techniques have been mastered which allow for the production of a product that allows ceramicists to push the boundaries of what is possible to do with clay.
+The addition of finely ground paper to clay has been tried before.
+However it is only recently that techniques have been mastered which allow for the production of a product that allows ceramicists to push the boundaries of what is possible to do with clay.

-This unique product is known as paper clay and this ability to stick to itself and other objects without cracking is due to the cellulose fibres that make up paper.
-When broken down finely enough paper reverts to a mass of cellulose fibres that look and behave like minute straws, sucking up the even smaller particles of clay slip thus forming a matrix of interlocking clay-filled tubes with far greater strength than clay alone.
+This unique product is known as paperclay and this ability to stick to itself and other objects without cracking is due to the cellulose fibres that make up paper.
+When broken down finely enough, paper reverts to a mass of cellulose fibres that look and behave like minute straws, sucking up the minute particles of clay slip thus forming a matrix of interlocking clay-filled tubes with far greater strength than clay alone.

-The accepted method of creating paper fibre is to finely shred tissue, egg cartons, newspaper etc soak in water and then slowly mash into a pulp.
+The accepted method of creating paper fibre is to finely shred tissue, egg cartons, newspaper etc. soak in it water and then slowly mash into a pulp.
 PCP cellulose fibre is unique in that it can be used without any time consuming and laborious breaking down and soaking.

 Simply place the required amount into a bowl, (anything up to 1:1 clay to wet paper by volume; although we recommend 4:1 as a starting point) pour in a small amount of hand hot water and press into the fibre until all it all becomes a uniform dark grey.
 Agitate the pulp with your hands to break up any dry balls of fibre and you should be left with an evenly distributed damp product.

-Paper clay made with PCP 20 Fine can be used for all forms of hand building; coiling, slabbing and pinching as well as imprinting and turning if of a reasonable consistency.
+Paperclay made with PCP 20 Fine can be used for all forms of hand building; coiling, slab building and pinching as well as imprinting and throwing if of a reasonable consistency.
 When fired it can be glazed and treated as any other bisque ware.